Working on an existing mk-project project¶

 Open an mk-project project¶

-For opening an existing project you must make use of the
+For opening an existing project you can make use of the

 Either by calling mk-project with the